-Once in the Main Menu, the same button you used to access the menu now becomes the button that toggles through this different menu options.
-For instance, from a blank screen, pressing this button 5 times would land you on the "SATURATION" option.
+Once in the Main Menu, the same button you used to access the menu (Button 5) now becomes the button that toggles through this different menu options.
+For instance, from a blank screen, pressing this button 9 times would land you on the "SCALE" option.
+You can also press button 2 repeatedly to select between scale options without having to go into the menu at all.

-The first button press puts you on the icon with the monitor.
+The first button press opens the main menu and selects the 1st icon.
 This is where you would use the left and right buttons to toggle between sub-menus (labeled "1", "2", and "3" above).
-Pressing the button a second time brings you to "CONTRAST" (seen above).
+Pressing button 5 a second time brings you to "CONTRAST" (seen above).
 Each subsequent press brings you further down the list.
 Pressing the Button 1 would back out to the top level (back to the icon with the monitor on it), and then one more time exits out of the menu completely.